 Related, he argues for shooting in natural light, so as not to disturb the true scene.
 “And no photographs taken with the aid of flashlight either, if only out of respect of the actual light — even when there isn’t any of it.
 Unless a photographer observes such conditions as these, he may become an intolerably aggressive character.”

 Cartier-Bresson makes the case that many others have made — that there is no end of possible subject matter (and as Elliott Erwitt said years later, that photography is less about the object and more about how you see it.)
 HCB says “There is subject in all that takes place in the world…” and “In photography, the smallest thing can be a great subject.”
 He continues “Subject does not consist of a collection of facts…” which speaks to the distinction between photographing objects vs. moments.
 “There are thousands of ways to distill the essence of something that captivates us.”

 He goes on to detail shooting portraits and faces, and in attempting to capture the identity of the sitter, noting the problematic relationship with a client who wants “to be flattered, and the result is no longer real.”

 “The Decisive Moment” is considered one of the most important books in the 20th Century about photography, and there are ample lessons in his elegant text, illustrated by his historic work.
 But the continued misuse and misunderstanding of his lessons should be revisited by photographic instructors.
 And someone should fix that Google.

 If you enjoy this perspective, I encourage you to take one of my workshops through the Santa Fe Photographic Workshops.
-There are 3-week online programs throughout the year, and this August there is a special in-person 1-week intensive that should be fun for any creative amateur, maybe if you’ve plateaued, feel like you’re good at picture taking, but want to push yourself.
+If you’ve plateaued, feel like you’re good at picture taking, but want to push yourself, try one of these.
 Anyway, Thanks for listening.